silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 **Note**: UUID for Acceleration and Orientation could be attained in this step.

-### Rename the 'device name'
+### Rename the *device name*
 17. // Isaac
 ![device name](/images/Lab_Rename.png)

 ### Adding the Project Source Files
 18. Copy [app.c](/source/app.c) source file to the top level of the project.
-The source files (automatically generated and added files included) and code details are found at the 'Code Explanation' section of this doc. 'app.c' will overwrite the existing file to add the new application.
+The source files (automatically generated and added files included) and code details are found at the *Code Explanation* section of this doc. *app.c* will overwrite the existing file to add the new application.
 The source files can be dragged and dropped into Simplicity Studio or placed in this file path:
-'C:\Users\user_acount\SimplicityStudio\v5_workshop\soc_spi_acc'
+*C:\Users\user_acount\SimplicityStudio\v5_workshop\soc_spi_acc*
-Where 'user_acount' is the default workspace and Simplicity Stduio installation path.
+Where *user_acount* is the default workspace and Simplicity Stduio installation path.
-You can also edit the 'app.c' file manually if you prefer to this way.
+You can also edit the *app.c* file manually if you prefer to this way.

 ### Build and Flash the Project
-19. Build the project by clicking on the 'hammer' icon in the top left corner of the Simplicity Studio 'IDE perspective'.
+19. Build the project by clicking on the *hammer* icon in the top left corner of the Simplicity Studio *IDE perspective*.
-Right-click on the 'hex' file (under 'GNU ARM xxx - Debug') and select 'Flash to Device...'' to make the 'Flash Programmer' window appear.
+Right-click on the *hex* file (under *GNU ARM xxx - Debug*) and select *Flash to Device...* to make the *Flash Programmer* window appear.
-**Note**: Don't use the 'bin' image.
+**Note**: Don't use the *bin* image.
 **Note**: If a Device Selection window appears, select the correct device.

-20. Click 'Program' to flash the device.
+20. Click *Program* to flash the device.
-**Note**: The EFR32BG22 has additional security features and in some cases (i.e., when the board is first plugged in), the tools will prompt to query the 'Debug Challenge Interface' (DCI).
-Select the connected device and then the link for 'Click to Query Lock Status'.
-The device target to program text will no longer be grayed out and then select 'OK'.
+**Note**: The EFR32BG22 has additional security features and in some cases (i.e., when the board is first plugged in), the tools will prompt to query the *Debug Challenge Interface* (DCI).
+Select the connected device and then the link for *Click to Query Lock Status*.
+The device target to program text will no longer be grayed out and then select *OK*.
 ![Flash Programmer](/images/Lab_ProgramFlash.png)

 ## Usage
 ### Connecting with EFR Connect App
-21. With the 'EFR Connect App', 'Connect' to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).
+21. With the *EFR Connect App*, *Connect* to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).
 ![EFR Connect 1](/images/EFR_Connect_1.png)
 **Note**: If there are many bluetooth device around.
 You may try to get the *MAC* of the device via *Simplicity Commander* (*Serial Number*) first.
-You may also use 'device name' (step 17 above) to know what device you should connect to.
+You may also use *device name* (step 17 above) to know what device you should connect to.
 You may also filter the scanning via *RSSI* strength and other.
 ![Commader](/images/Lab_Commander.png)
 ![RSSI Strength](/images/Lab_RSSI.png)

-22. Click the 'notify' button (UUID that has 885D and 45DD, (step 16 above)).
+22. Click the *notify* button (UUID that has 885D and 45DD, (step 16 above)).
 ![EFR Connect 2](/images/EFR_Connect_2.png)
-*Note:** UUID
+**Note:** UUID

 ![UUID](/images/Lab_Orientation_UUID.png)

 23. You should see the sensor data get updated regularly.